 - Just as Planned: When Otto escapes from being tortured, Agent Rogersz casually remarks, "It's all part of the plan."

 - Lobotomy: One lunatic character laments on how great he felt after getting a lobotomy himself.
-Of course, he also talks about how radiation is harmless.
+Of course, he also talks about how high levels of radiation is harmless.

 - Meaningful Name: All of the Repo Men are named after beers.